shoutem/shoutem.github.io/_posts/1-6-6-ZoomOut.md

 );
 ```

-Above code will create scroll dependent zoom out animation over `Image` component from scroll 100, to scroll 150 where `Image` is scaled by maxFactor at scroll 100, and has original size at scroll 150.
+The above code will create a scroll dependent zoom out animation over `Image` component from scroll 100 to scroll 150 where `Image` is scaled by maxFactor at scroll 100, and has its original size at scroll 150.